-Traffic accidents involving a motor vehicle and some other mode of transport — such as a pedestrian, a skateboarder, or someone riding an electric scooter — are among the toughest cases to sort out in the legal arena.
+Traffic accidents involving a motor vehicle and someone using another mode of transport — such as a pedestrian, a skateboarder, or someone riding an electric scooter — are among the toughest cases to sort out in the legal arena.
 The injuries involved can be catastrophic, particularly for a pedestrian or unprotected rider, requiring extensive treatment and rehabilitation.
 The legal issues that arise in car-pedestrian, car-bike, or car-scooter collisions can be extensive, from questions of right of way and inattentive behavior to road conditions and faulty equipment.

-If you have been involved in a pedestrian or non -licensed vehicle accident, don’t try to go it alone.
+If you have been involved in a pedestrian or non-licensed vehicle accident, don’t try to go it alone.
 You should consult a lawyer versed in the applicable state laws in order to protect your rights and get the compensation you deserve.

 There’s no disputing that cars are being built better and are safer now than they were twenty years ago.
 But that only holds true if you’re inside the car.
 According to the National Highway Traffic Safety Administration, 6,283 pedestrians died in traffic accidents in the U.S. in 2018 — about one every ninety minutes.
 The mortality rate of car-pedestrian accidents has been increasing steadily in recent years and now has reached the highest figure since 1990.
-More than 100,000 other pedestrians are involved in non -fatal crashes every year.
+More than 100,000 pedestrians are involved in crashes every year.

 What’s causing these all-too-preventable encounters?
-Driver inattention, including smartphone use is one increasing factor.
+Driver inattention, including increasing smartphone use is one factor.
 Speeding and running red lights are also cited as frequent causes.
 But there are also situations in which a pedestrian may be at least partially responsible for the accident — for example, by jaywalking, crossing against the light, or not allowing motorists sufficient time to react.
 Across the country, three -fourths of all pedestrian fatalities occur in poor lighting conditions.